 - Support & Comfort: Adjustable hook and loop closure provides secure fit while offering a quick and easy way to get them on and off; Compression-molded EVA midsole for enhanced cushioning; PFC Free

-The next most important thing is a comfortable PFD or life jacket.
+The next most important thing is a comfortable PFD (Personal Flotation Device) or life jacket.
 When kayaking chances are good that sooner or later you’ll end up in the water.
 Even if you don’t flip the kayak, you may fall out or fall in the water loading or unloading.

 - Mesh in lower back fits high back seats